subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 my notes of creating a homelab on raspberry pi
 ---

-So I got a new raspberry pi 4 and I wanted it to turn in to a full fledged home server.
+So I got a new raspberry pi 4 and I wanted to build a home server on it.

 ## Which services do I want to run on it?